-Management and Staff Experience: A number of departments are instrumental to the successful execution of this project (see Attachment 23 - Organizational Chart).
+Management and Staff Experience: A number of departments are instrumental to the successful execution of this project (see Attachment 18 - Organizational Chart).
 Our organization's leadership team is responsible for strategic direction, oversight, and expertise as needed.
-Daily implementation of our Charter School Facilities Fund is led by our Community and Economic Development (CED) team.
+Daily implementation of our Charter School Facilities Fund is led by our Community and Economic Development (CED) team, with one staff member devoted entirely to financing schools.
 This team is responsible for building relationships across the charter school sector in our region, providing TA on facility financing and management, identifying prospective borrowers, and engaging charter school leaders in the continuous improvement of HOPE's products and services.
 Once a prospective charter school borrower is identified, the CED team works alongside HOPE's Commercial Lending team on loan underwriting, closing, servicing, and monitoring, paying particular attention to the unique needs and challenges of charter school facility financing.
 Finally, we have a cross-departmental team of employees who work to evaluate the outcomes and impact of our lending and report these results to key stakeholders.
 This evaluation helps HOPE be transparent and accountable to our funders and informs our ongoing refinement of this work.

-Organizational Leadership: HOPE's leadership team has a combined 105 years of experience in development finance and related activities.
-Together, they have led HOPE's rapid growth as a family of development organizations with \$282MM in combined assets and 189 employees in 30 locations.
-We have included brief descriptions of their responsibilities and expertise below and included their resumes in Attachment 4.
+Organizational Leadership: HOPE's leadership team has a combined 107 years of experience in development finance and related activities.
+Together, they have led HOPE's rapid growth as a family of development organizations with \$4 in combined assets and 224 employees in 31 locations.
+We have included brief descriptions of their responsibilities and expertise below and included their resumes in Attachment 17.

 Bill Bynum, CEO, is responsible for HOPE's management, capitalization, and strategic plan.
 A leader in the CDFI industry, Bill cultivates national and regional partnerships in support of HOPE's strategic initiatives.
-He has raised more than \$256MM in capital and has lead HOPE's deployment of \$2.5 billion in the communities across the Mid South.
+Bill oversees the Community and Economic Development team, along with the Charter School Facilities Fund.
+He has raised more than \$\text{more}\$ in capital and has led HOPE's deployment of \$\text{more}\$ in the communities across the Deep South.
 He is integrally involved in the design and implementation of all financing programs, including the Charter School Facilities Fund.
-Bill has more than 30 years of experience in community development and development finance, the past 20 of which have been at HOPE.
+Bill has more than 32 years of experience in community development and development finance, the past 25 of which have been at HOPE.